asappresearch/flambe/README.md

 Flambé is a Python framework built to **accelerate the machine learning research lifecycle**.

-Running a machine learning experiment generally involves the following steps:

-1. Write data processing, model training and evaluation code for the task
-2. Execute the task on a remote machine or cluster
-3. Improve performance by searching across models and hyperparameters
-4. Export a final model for inference

-Flambé eliminates the boilerplate involved in the first step, and fully automates the others.
 The full documentation can be found here: [flambe.ai](https://flambe.ai).

 ## Installation